csimpkins/python-course/slides/data-structures.md

 A predicate function asks a question with a `True` or `False` answer.

-- Subset of
+Subset of:

 ```Python
 >>>a <= b # or a.issubset(b)
 False
 ```

-- Proper subset of
+Proper subset of:

 ```Python
 >>> a < b
 False
 ```

+# Set Predicates

-- Superset of
+Superset of:

 ```Python
 >>> a >= b # or a.issuperset(b)
 False
 ```

-- Proper superset of
+Proper superset of:

 ```Python
 >>> a > b